 To ensure the quality of housing and landscape is delivered and to maximise the estates appeal, these guidelines are designed to complement the vision to achieve the developer's intention.
-The following key elements are set out in the "THE MURRAY" Estate Design Guidelines:
+The following key elements are set out in the Estate Design Guidelines:

 - Design Assessment Panel Approval

 - Architectural attributes

 - Colours & materials

-- •Landscape & fencing
+- Landscape & fencing

-These Guidelines are to be used in association with the Paynes Road PSP and may be subject to changes by Melton City Council.
+These Guidelines are to be used in association with the Melton Planning Scheme and the Rockbank Precinct Structure Plan and may be subject to changes by the associated Council.